Would you like to get involved in shaping the environment and services delivered at Neath Port Talbot Hospital?

 ABM CHC is the public’s independent ‘watchdog’ of the National Health Service in ABMU.
 They represent the public interest and play an important role in influencing the way that health services are planned, delivered and improved.

 The Neath Port Talbot Local Committee has three Third Sector places, nominated by Neath Port Talbot CVS.
 To apply to be a voluntary organisation member of ABM CHC, you need to be part of a Third Sector organisation in the Neath Port Talbot County Borough area (you may be a volunteer, on the board, a member of staff or a carer).
-For further information please contact Neath Port Talbot CVS as below.
+For further information please contact Neath Port Talbot CVS.

 Collaborative working between the Third Sector and GP Practices